-The City and County of Honolulu developed a master plan for Mākaha Beach Park in 1996.
-The master plan included development of picnic areas, a new multi-purpose field, renovations to existing facilities, and realignment of the existing Farrington Highway to a mauka location.
+The City and County of Honolulu developed a master plan (Figure 17) for Mākaha Beach Park in 1996.
+The master plan included development of picnic areas, a new multi-purpose field, renovations to existing facilities, and realignment of the existing Farrington Highway to a mauka alignment.